Updated January 2024

-Generally, the answer to the question “how much tax does Montenegro charge on X?”, is 9%.
-It goes without saying that that’s less than almost anywhere else in the developing or developed world.
+Generally, the answer to the question “how much income tax does Montenegro charge on X?”, is between 9%-15%.
+It goes without saying that that’s less than almost anywhere else in the emerging or developed world.

 There are some nuances to the Montenegrin tax system — from real estate taxes to VAT.
 This guide will walk you through all of the important points and help prepare you to keep your tax bill as favorable as possible.